vbookshelf/Private-Audio-Transcriber-MLX/README.md

 <br>

-## Simple Self Customization
+## Easy to customize

-This app can be used in many languages and in many domains - medical, legal etc. The code is simple.
-Someone with only a basic knowledge of Python (or an AI assistant) can modify the output text to suit a particular use case.
+The code is simple.
+Someone with only a basic knowledge of Python (or an AI assistant) can modify the code to tailor the output to suit a particular use case.
 Only the run_transcription function (below) needs to be modified in the ```app.py``` file.

 ```
 def run_transcription(audio_path):